Learning

 3 Ways That Scammers Leverage AI to Target Web3 Users

 With the goal of taking advantage of a brand or their community, scammers will typically choose a strategic method for targeting an organization, or their community.
-Let’s unpack two of the most widely used ways that malicious actors are leveraging AI to scam Web3 users.
+Let’s unpack three of the most widely used ways that malicious actors are leveraging AI to scam Web3 users.

 1. Domain Impersonation